Mormon fiction: Faithful realism: 1960 to present

 The "faithful realism" genre of LDS fiction refers to "challenging Mormon-themed fiction" written by Mormons for Mormons, and only represents a small part of LDS fiction.
 Other writers in this genre include Margaret Blair Young, Phyllis Barber, Marilyn Brown, and John Bennion.
 Richard Cracroft called Douglas Thayer's The Tree House (2010) the "best LDS literary novel of recent decades".
 The Mormon missionary novel, a common Mormon Bildungsroman, commonly falls under the faithful realism or modern home literature genre; Michael Fillerup's Beyond the River and Alan Mitchell's Angel of the Danube (2000) fall on the faithful realism side of the spectrum.
-Faithful realist fiction has been anthologized by Levi Peterson in Greening Wheat: Fifteen Mormon Short Stories (1983), by Eugene England in Bright Angels and Familiars (1992), by Angela Hallstrom in Dispensation (2010), and by Robert Raleigh in In Our Lovely Deseret (1998).
+Faithful realist fiction has been anthologized by Levi Peterson in Greening Wheat: Fifteen Mormon Short Stories (1983), by Eugene England in Bright Angels and Familiars (1992), in by Orson Scott Card and David Dollahite in Turning Hearts: Short Stories on Family Life (1994) and by Angela Hallstrom in Dispensation (2010).
+Eugene England noted that In Our Lovely Deseret, while also a realist anthology, differed notably from the faithful realist anthologies by having stories with "in-your-face impiety."
 In 2017, the Mormon blog By Common Consent started the By Common Consent Press, a volunteer, non-profit press.

 Mormon, or formerly Mormon, authors also write literary fiction for a general audience.
 Terry Tempest Williams's Refuge is commonly anthologized and taught in college classes.
 Works by Walter Kirn and Judith Freeman appeal to non-Mormon audiences and deal with Mormon issues.